weeeBox/mobile-system-design/exercises/file-downloader-library.md

 > **Candidate**: "Should we limit the number of active simultaneous downloads?"
 > **Interviewer**: "I don't know - what do you think?"
-> **Candidate**: "I think, having unrestricted parallel downloads might hurt application performance and quickly exhaust system resources.
-Also, without limits we open ourselves up to DOS style attacks.
-At the same time, we can't make any assumptions about app-specific use-cases, so the best approach might be selecting a sensible default value (for example, no more than `4` parallel downloads) and letting developers configure it based on their application's need."
+> **Candidate**: "I think having unrestricted parallel downloads might hurt application performance and quickly exhaust system resources (sockets, file handles).
+Also, without limits, we open ourselves up to DOS-style attacks or simply choking the bandwidth.
+A sensible default might be `4`, but it should be configurable."

 > **Interviewer**: "Why do you think `4` is a good number for parallel downloads?"
-> **Candidate**: "It's a tricky question.
-We can use different heuristics to select the best number.
-For example, we can limit the size to the number of CPU cores on the device."
-> **Candidate**: "On the other hand - each downloader would be blocked on the network I/O so we can use a higher number like `16`."
-> **Candidate**: "It's hard to figure this out for the general case.
-So `4`-`16` seems reasonable by default.
-The user may pick a better size depending on the use-case."
+> **Candidate**: "It's a heuristic.
+On mobile, we are often constrained by the network radio.
+Opening too many TCP connections can increase overhead.
+However, since these are I/O bound, we aren't limited by CPU cores. `4` is a conservative starting point to ensure we don't block the app's other network requests (like API calls)."

+> **Candidate**: "What about network constraints?
+Should we allow downloads over Cellular, or restricted to WiFi?"
+> **Interviewer**: "Good point.
+Let's make it configurable per download or globally."

+> **Candidate**: "Do we need to ensure file integrity? e.g., verifying a checksum after download?"
+> **Interviewer**: "Yes, that would be a great feature for a robust library."

+> **Candidate**: "How robust should the persistence be?
+If the app crashes or is killed by the OS, should the downloads resume automatically next launch?"
+> **Interviewer**: "Yes, they should survive app termination."

 > **Candidate**: "Should we support progress reporting for active downloads?"
 > **Interviewer**: "Might skip it for now and discuss it if we have time"